Travel Report: Anima, Macau.

 February 2018.
-Wonderboy and I were walking from Seac Pai Van Park to the main street of Coloane Village when we unexpectedly stumbled upon this Animal Protection Centre on Estrada do Altinho de Ka Ho.
-The iron gates at the main entrance were locked and after peeking through the bars I initially guessed it was closed.
-But then a dimunitive Portuguese woman appeared.
+Wonderboy and I were walking from Seac Pai Van Park to the main street of Coloane Village when we unexpectedly stumbled upon Anima Macau, an Animal Protection Centre on Estrada do Altinho de Ka Ho.
+However, when we arrived at the iron gates at the main entrance, it looked like the place was closed.
+But then, just as we were walking away, a Portuguese woman appeared.
 “You want to come in?” she asked, rattling a ring of keys from the belt at her waist.

-February 2018.
-Opened in December 2003 by cofounders Fátima Galvão and Regina Pais, Anima Macau is essentially a giant cattery with a smattering of random critters and an attached dog kennel.
+The centre opened in December 2003, the brainchild of cofounders Fátima Galvão and Regina Pais.
+It didn’t take us long to see that the place is essentially a giant cattery with a smattering of other animals along with an attached dog kennel.
 The centre was inspired by Macau’s staggering lack of animal protection laws.

-February 2018.
-The Portuguese woman I met at Anima Macau that day was Anna, the centre’s manager, who was more than happy for us to wander around by ourselves.
-Most of the cats came running up to us meowing like mad.
-Others, like this one, were less impressed by our arrival.
+The Portuguese woman I met at Anima Macau that day was Anna, the centre’s friendly manager.
+Having welcomed us, she also took the time to give us a bit of background info.
+Moreover, she was more than happy for us to wander around by ourselves.
+Most cats came running up to us, meowing like mad.
+“Love me, please!!!!”
+Others, like this one, seemed less impressed by our arrival.

-February 2018.
 Don’t adopt a cat.
-Don’t adopt a cat.
-Don’t adopt a cat.
+Do not adopt a cat.
+Avoid adopting a cat.
 It was difficult for me to meet so many adorable and vulnerable creatures without doing the knight in shining armour thing.
-This time, unlike in previous years (Amsterdam, Malaga) the logistics of getting one of these fluffballs back to my home in Rui’an would have proved insurmountably complicated.
-So I made do with simply chatting to Anna and leaving Anima Macau a donation.
+You know I do have a history in this regard.
+I’m looking at you Amsterdam and Malaga.
+This time however, the logistics of getting one of these fluffballs back home to China would have proved insurmountable.
+Hence I made do with simply chatting to Anna and leaving Anima Macau a donation.